 This research adopted a quantitative approach to address the research problem.
-Sekaran and Bougie (2013) emphasized that the quantitative approach requires the research to be consistent with a positivist philosophy.
-The justification for using this research paradigm to test the relationship between value co-creation, project success, and project stakeholder satisfaction is its frequent use in recent studies on the co-creation of value in project management (see, Rojas, Liu, and Lu, 2018; Savolainen, Saari,

-Männistö, Kähkonen, 2018; Sahi, Sehgal, and Sharma, 2017; Demirkesen, and Ozorhon, 2017).
+Sekaran and Bougie (2013) emphasised that the quantitative approach requires the research to be consistent with a positivist philosophy.
+The justification for using this research paradigm to test the relationship between value co-creation, project success and project stakeholder satisfaction is its frequent use in recent studies on the co-creation of value in project management (see Rojas, Liu and Lu, 2018; Savolainen et al., 2018; Sahi, Sehgal and Sharma, 2017; Demirkesen and Ozorhon, 2017).